 In addition, when doctors or other professionals diagnose Asperger Syndrome, parents often deliberately choose to skip medical treatment.
 If the child does not have glaring educational handicaps, then accepting special services at school doesn’t seem necessary.
 Many parents do not want their child to have a “label” and become part of the population in special education classes.

 How Doctors Can Help Minimize Anosognosia

 Some experts believe that the way a family gets the news about their child’s diagnosis determines how they accept it.
 Dr. Tony Attwood is one of the leading experts on this condition and has developed a method of explaining autism to children over age eight.
 Believing that “the person will perceive the diagnosis based upon how the clinician explains it,” Dr. Attwood advises doctors to be as positive as possible.
 They should start out by saying, “Congratulations!
-You have high functioning autism!
+You have Asperger Syndrome!
 You’re not bad or crazy; you just have a different way of looking at the world!”
 The next step is to point out famous people who probably had high functioning autism and lived successful lives such as Albert Einstein and Thomas Jefferson.

 Dr. Attwood advises doctors to divide a large sheet of paper or blackboard into two sections.
-One column would be a list of attributes of autism, such as “an obsessive interest in one subject.”
+One column would be a list of attributes of Asperger Syndrome, such as “an obsessive interest in one subject.”
 The other column would be the positive aspect of that attribute, such as “advanced knowledge, ability to concentrate for long periods of time, attention to detail.”
-Instead of mentioning social deficits, a doctor would point out people with autism often develop a unique sense of humor and make extremely loyal friends.
+Instead of mentioning social deficits, a doctor would point out people with Asperger’s often develop a unique sense of humor and make extremely loyal friends.